P53 Orchestrates Cancer Metabolism: Unveiling Strategies to Reverse the Warburg Effect: Detailed Model

 \subsection{Parameter Robustness Analysis}

-To investigate our model robustness against parameter uncertainties, we conducted a sensitivity analysis ($\partial \log O / \partial \log P$), assessing how changes in each parameter ($P$) influence key system outcomes ($O$) across both cancer cell phenotypes.
-During this analysis, each parameter was individually adjusted by 10\% above or below its baseline value, while all other parameters remained constant, as detailed in Table \ref{tab9A}.\\
+To investigate our model's robustness against parameter uncertainties, we performed a global sensitivity analysis across both cancer cell phenotypes using Morris method \citep{morris1991factorial}, see Fig. \ref{Fig10} for p53$^{+/+}$ and Fig. \ref{Fig11} for p53$^{-/-}$.\\

+Morris method evaluates the Elementary Effects (EEs) of input parameters by randomly sampling the input space and conducting a series of one-at-a-time (OAT) experiments.
+In each experiment, one input parameter is varied while the others are kept fixed, and the resultant change in the output is observed.
+This process is repeated multiple times to explore different regions of the input space.\\

+Following these experiments, the mean ($\mu$) and standard deviation ($\sigma$) of these EEs are determined, providing insights into the influence and interaction of each parameter on the model's outcomes.
+The higher $\mu_{i}$, the higher the overall impact of parameter $k_{i}$ on the output is, while a high standard deviation $\sigma_{i}$ indicates that $k_{i}$'s impact on the output is variable depending on the region of the parameter space, suggesting non-linearity or interactions with other parameters.\\

-The data indicate that cancer cells with intact p53 are more sensitive to parameter variations, especially in terms of glucose consumption and lactate production, when compared to p53-mutant cells.
-Conversely, processes like oxygen consumption and ATP production were more robust, showing no sensitivity.
-The parameters significantly affecting these responses were primarily associated with the dynamics of p53 activation and deactivation by WIP1 ($k_{2}$, $k_{4}$, $k_{13}$, and $k_{14}$), and those regulating growth factor signalling pathways ($k_{16}$, $k_{17}$, $k_{27}$, $k_{28}$, $k_{29}$, $k_{30}$, $k_{31}$, and $k_{32}$).
-Notably, the oxygen-dependent degradation rate of HIF1 ($k_{37}$) and the rate of glucose transport ($k_{55}$) were critical for both cell types.
+Applying this method to the main model's outcomes reveals that cancer cells with intact p53 are more sensitive to parameter variations, especially in terms of glucose consumption and lactate production, compared to p53-mutant cells.
+Conversely, processes like oxygen consumption and ATP production were more robust, with sensitivity indices below 0.5 in both cell types.
+This robustness suggests that these processes are maintained consistently to sustain cellular energy balance even under different conditions.\\

+The parameters significantly affecting glucose consumption and lactate production outcomes in p53-wild type cells were primarily associated with the dynamics of p53 activation and deactivation by WIP1 ($k_{2}$, $k_{4}$, $k_{13}$, and $k_{14}$), as well as those regulating growth factor signalling pathways ($k_{16}$, $k_{17}$, $k_{27}$, $k_{28}$, $k_{29}$, and $k_{30}$).
+These pathways are intricately linked to the metabolic processes, and their sensitivity underscores the importance of p53 in maintaining metabolic homeostasis and responding to cellular stressors.\\

+On the other hand, the oxygen-dependent degradation rate of HIF1 ($k_{37}$) and the rate of glucose transport ($k_{55}$) were critical for both cell types.
+These parameters, however, exhibited a low standard deviation, indicating that their impact is consistent and linear across different regions of the parameter space.
+This consistency implies that these parameters have a predictable and stable influence on cellular metabolism, regardless of the p53 status.

 \end{appendices}